SColson82/CSC2400_GCD_Calculator/README.md

 ## Part II: Consecutive Integer Checking Algorithm
-The Consecutive Integer Checking Algorithm calculates the greatest common denominator by dividing both inputs from the user by every integer between one and the minimon of the two inputs.
+The Consecutive Integer Checking Algorithm calculates the greatest common divisor by dividing both inputs from the user by every integer between one and the minimum of the two inputs.

 ## Part III: Middle-school Implementation
+The Middle School Method algorithm calculates the greatest common divisor by utilizing the method most students learned in middle school.
+Each input is factored and prime factors are placed in separate vectors each input.
+The two resulting vectors are compared, creating a third vector of the common elements of each of the input vectors.
+The product of the elements of the third vector is then calculated, resulting in the greatest common divisor for both input integers.

 ## How to utilize this program.